Best app blockers for iPhone 2026: 6 apps tested and honestly compared

 ScreenZen: the best free option

 ScreenZen is surprisingly full-featured for a free app.
 You get custom schedules, per-app time limits, breathing screens, and configurable delay lengths.
-The level of control is impressive: you can set different rules for different times of day, different delay durations per app, and even different behaviors for weekdays versus weekends.
+The level of control is impressive: you can set different rules for different times of day, different delay durations per app, and separate behaviors for weekdays and weekends.

 The interface is more utilitarian than polished.
 You won’t get beautiful animations or a warm design language.
 But if customization and zero cost are your priorities, ScreenZen delivers more than some paid competitors.